sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 I did all the primes up to 257, then a handful of primes immediately above and below powers of two (including a couple of Mersennes), and then the prime factors of a few Fermat numbers and the like.
 I figured that way one could make a power-of-two generator by discarding the one out-of-range value when it came up.

-I also searched for minimal generators using the fewest taps, and generators using only one non-zero tap, for the simplest possible implementations on limited hardware.
+I also searched for minimal generators using the fewest taps and generators using only one tap greater than one, for the simplest possible implementations on limited hardware.

 ## Searching for maximal-period polynomials

 I believe there are some ways to figure these things out directly if you know the right mathematics.
 I do not know the right mathematics.

 What I did instead was to express the candidate LFSR as a matrix.
 If I multiply a vector by this then the result will be as if the LFSR has taken one step.
 So if I raise the matrix to the nth power then multiply that's like taking n steps.

-What I want is for $p^n-1$ steps to land me back where I started.
-So if I raise the matrix to that power it has to be the identity matrix.
+What is needed is for $p^n-1$ steps to land back where it started.
+So when raising the matrix to that power the result has to be the identity matrix.
 If not, discard the candidate generator.
 It's not maximal period.

-But what if it cycles twicw in that period?
-That would give me an identity matrix but wouldn't be full cycle.
+But what if it cycles twice in that period?
+That would give an identity matrix but wouldn't be full cycle.
 So raise it to $(p^n-1)/2$.
 If that's also identity then chuck it out.
 This needs to be repeated for every prime factor.
 The actual period could be a non-prime factor but that just means some tests will yield an identity matrix raised to some spurious other factors, which is still an identity matrix so we still catch it.

 This can search very large periods quickly.
-So quickly that factoring them becomes problematic in itself.
-I thought it best to [keep][factors] these intermediate results in case I needed them later.
+So quickly that factoring the period becomes problematic in itself.
+I thought it best to [keep][factors] these intermediate factorisations in case I needed them later.

-Something which helps a lot here is knowing that $p^{a\times b}-1$ can be divided by $p^a-1$ and $p^b-1$ (it's not the product of these, but they are both factors).
-So we can collect a lot of prime factors of $p^n-1$ by trying all the factors of n in place of n (all factors, not just prime factors).
+Something which helps a lot here is knowing that $p^{a\times b}-1$ can be divided by $p^a-1$ and $p^b-1$ (it's not the product of these, but they are both factors)[^p-to-n-minus-1-factors].
+So we can collect a lot of prime factors of $p^n-1$ by trying all the factors of n in place of n (all factors, not just prime factors), which means we can reduce the size of the number(s) to be factored.
 This is less helpful when n if prime, but in most cases it's good.

+[^p-to-n-minus-1-factors]: A simple way to understand the $p^{a\times b}-1$ thing is to consider that in decimal $10^n-1$ is 9 repeated n times.
+Similarly, in binary, $2^n-1$ is 1 repeated n times.
+If n is, for example, divisible by three, then the number of repeated digits is divisible by three, and consequently you can express it the product of 999 and 1001001...1001.
+And so it is in any base for any factor of n.

 ## Converting to a de Bruijn sequence

-The one missing output case is the n-zeroes in a row.
+A maximal-period LFSR visits every possible state but one in its shift register.
+The one missing output case is n-zeroes in a row.
 We get n-1 zeros and then it has to be something else, because once the state is all zeros an LFSR stays that way forever.

-If we simply wait until the output is _nearly_ all zeroes, and insert an extra zero, then we can fill that gap.
+If we simply wait until the output is _nearly_ all zeroes and insert an extra zero, then we can fill that gap.
 And then to get back on track we need to recognise all-zeroes and output something other than another zero (which would be the natural consequence).